Redding, California: 21st century

+Following redevelopment of Midtown, property values within the Market Street Redevelopment Project area improved; further redevelopment continued.
+A plan for the downtown area adopted in January 2001 led to the renovation of the historic Cascade Theatre, the removal of the Midtown Mall roof creating an open air pedestrian street, the installation of a visitor way-finding system, the completion of a Health Sciences and University Center with partnership with Shasta College, and the renovation of various buildings along California Street with the help of a private developer.

 In 2017, the city adopted a new flag after holding a redesign contest.

 The 21st century has also seen a number of devastating wildfires near and in Redding.
 In 1999, the Jones Fire destroyed over 100 structures, followed by the Bear Fire in 2004.
-In late July 2018, the Carr Fire in Shasta County seriously impacted the Redding area with the destruction of at least 1,100 buildings, with several thousand more threatened, 38,000 people instructed to evacuate and 6 deaths.
+In late July 2018, the Carr Fire in Shasta County seriously impacted the Redding area with the destruction of at least 1,100 buildings, with several thousand more threatened, 38,000 people instructed to evacuate and 8 deaths.
 Most recently, the Fawn Fire in 2021 also resulted in the evacuation of over 4,000 people and the destruction of 185 buildings.

 Geography

 According to the United States Census Bureau, the city has a total area of 61.2 sqmi.
 59.6 sqmi of it is land, and 1.5 sqmi of it (2.50%) is beneath water.

 Redding is located at the very northwestern end of the Central Valley, which transitions into the Cascade foothills.
 The city is surrounded by mountains to the north, east, and west and fertile farm land to the south.
 Outermost parts of the city are part of the Cascade foothills, whereas southern and central areas are in the Sacramento Valley.